tsongpon/songpon.github.io/_posts/2015-07-4-how-to-install-gradle.md

 comments: true
 ---

 Gradle is automate build tools/dependency management  build on concept of Maven and Apache ant and uses Groovy-based domain-specific language (DSL) instead of the more traditional XML form of declaring the project configuration this make Gradle become a powerful tool.
-This post will introduce you how to install Gradle on your machile.
+This post will introduce you how to install Gradle on your machine.

 ## Prerequisite
 - JDK : You need Jave Development Kit(JDK) installed on your machine.